Skip to Main Content

 Scheduling in Teams Calendar

-Teams Calendar is part of Teams, and works with Teams and channels seamlessly.
+Teams Calendar is part of your Teams account, and works with Teams and channels seamlessly.

 To take advantage of Teams Calendar, we recommend you first create a Team, add Team members and create standard channel(s).
 Then in Teams Calendar, fill out the information as you would in Outlook, but pay special attention to the following: